Curious Case of Cosmic Leeds

 The Timeline That's Too Perfect

 Cosmic Leeds appeared on September 2nd, 2020—near the start of the global pandemic when live entertainment had ground to a halt, touring was impossible, and the music industry was desperately seeking ways to keep fans engaged.
-The timing itself is interesting: a moment when traditional revenue streams were frozen and digital engagement became the only game in town.
+It was a moment in history when traditional revenue streams were frozen and digital engagement became the only game in town.

-But here's what makes it interesting: the You Tube channel (and X and Tumbler accounts) ended exactly five years to the day—September 2nd, 2025.
-They vanished mysteriously with no questions to be asked.
+Here's what makes it interesting: the You Tube channel (and X and Tumbler accounts) ended exactly five years to the day—September 2nd, 2025.
+They all vanished mysteriously with no questions to be asked because suddenly, after all that time, 'the account was being threatened'.
+The mysterious 'Arden' never showed themselves.
+Instead, the whole 'takedown' was being reported by a 'friend' on X.

 Five years.
 To the day.
 Not approximately five years, not "around early September."
 The exact same date.